donbright/font_to_svg/README.md

 The code does not currently support OpenType or it's features, such as ligatures.
 It does not support creating an "SVG Font".
 It only does very basic conversion of Truetype glyphs to SVG path shapes.
-See below for an example screenshot.

 ### Using in your own C++ project